gwlucastrig/gridfour/README.md

 Geographic Information Systems, the Gridfour Project believes that there is still a need for general-purpose software utilities for the processing of raster data products.
-Potential applications in these areas run the gamut from rendering, data compression, contouring, surface analysis, and many others.
+Potential applications in these areas run the gamut from rendering, data compression, contouring, surface analysis, and other operations aimed at analyzing and understanding data stored in raster form.

 ## Our Inspiration
 Recently, there has been a lot of news about the [Seabed 2030 Project](https://seabed2030.gebco.net/) .
 That ambitious